-The Boris Yeltsin Presidential Library (3, Senate Square) and the Astoria Hotel (39, Bolshaya Morskaya Ulitsa) are to host the main events of the 28th International Financial Congress.
+The Boris Yeltsin Presidential Library (3, Senate Square), the Astoria Hotel (39, Bolshaya Morskaya Ulitsa) and Angleterre Hotel (24, Malaya Morskaya Ulitsa) hosted the main events of the 28th International Financial Congress.

 The sites are located in the centre of St. Petersburg, next to St. Isaac’s Cathedral, a monument to Peter the Great (known as the Bronze Horseman), the Main Admiralty building and the Moika and Neva river embankments.
 Travel time from Pulkovo Airport is 40–60 minutes depending on traffic.